douglashill/douglashill.github.io/Content/2025/ai-assistant-preview.md

 date: 2025-10-16T16:43:36+01:00
 %%%

-We’ve released an early preview of our new AI Assistant, which uses Apple Intelligence to answer questions about PDF documents.
+At [Nutrient](https://www.nutrient.io/), we’ve released an early preview of our new AI Assistant, which uses Apple Intelligence to answer questions about PDF documents.

-This is using Apple’s Foundation Models, so documents and questions are processed on the device without being sent anywhere.
-It’s designed to handle large documents, and a lot of engineering effort has gone into handling the context window of the on-device model.
+This is using Apple’s [Foundation Models](https://developer.apple.com/documentation/foundationmodels), so documents and questions are processed on the device without being sent anywhere.
+It’s designed to handle large documents, and a lot of engineering effort has gone into [handling the context window](https://developer.apple.com/documentation/Technotes/tn3193-managing-the-on-device-foundation-model-s-context-window) of the on-device model.

 How to try AI Assistant: